-Introduction for health care professionals 3 Improving communication with a diverse patient base 5 Tips for successful encounters with diverse patients Tips for providers and office staff to enhance communication with diverse patients Nonverbal communication and patient care D-I-V-E-R-S-E - A mnemonic for patient encounters Tips to identify and address health literacy issues Planning effective written patient communications Tulining checate whiteh patient communications in Tools and training for your office in caring for a diverse patient base 15 Interview guide for hiring office/clinic staff with diversity awareness 16 Americans with Disabilities Act (ADA) requirements 17 Examples of effective communication 21 Supporting patients with 211 and 711 community services 22 Resources to communicate across language barriers 23 Developing a language service plan 24 Tips for working with limited English proficient (LEP) patients 25 Tips for communicating across language barriers 27 Tips for working with interpreters 28 Tips for locating interpreter services 30 U.S. Census Bureau language identification flashcards 31 Common signs in multiple languages 35 Common sentences in multiple languages 36 Employee language prescreening tool 40 Resources to increase awareness of how cultural background impacts health care delivery Health equity, health equality, and health disparities Cultural background - information on special topics 47 man deriver and are administrated from the college different forther and the college of the coll Regulations and standards for cultural and linguistic services 45 CFR 92, Nondiscrimination Rule Standards to provide Culturally and Linguistically Appropriate Services (CLAS) Title VI of the Civil Rights Act of 1964 Executive Order 13166: improving access to services for persons with limited English proficiency Race/Ethnicity/Language categories 60 Resources for cultural and linguistic services 61 Cultural competence web resources Sources used in the production of this toolkit 65 Bibliography of major sources Notes 68
+Introduction for healthcare professionals: .....

+Improving communications with a diverse enrolle

+Tips for successful encounters with diverse enrollees ......
+Tips for providers and office staff to enhance communication Nonverbal communication and enrollee care .....
+D-I-V-E-R-S-E - A mnemonic for enrollee encounters....
+Tips to identify and address health literacy issues .....
+Planning effective written enrollee communications....

+Tools and training for your office in caring for a div

+Interview guide for hiring office/clinic staff with diversity awa Americans with Disabilities Act (ADA) requirements .....
+Examples of effective communication.....
+Supporting enrollees with 211 and 711 community services .

+Resources to communicate across language barrie

+Developing a language service plan

+Tips for working with limited English proficient (LEP) enrollee

+Tips for communicating across language barriers

+Tips for working with interpreters

+Tips for locating interpreter services

+U.S. Census Bureau language identification flashcards

+Common signs in multiple languages

+Common sentences in multiple languages

+Employee language prescreening tool

+· · · · · · ·

+Resources to increase awareness of how cultural

+Health equity, health equality, and health disparities......
+Cultural background - information on special topics ......

+Regulations and standards for cultural and linguis

+45 CFR 92, Nondiscrimination Rule .....
+Standards to provide Culturally and Linguistically Appropriate Title VI of the Civil Rights Act of 1964 .....
+Executive Order 13166: improving access to services for pers Race/ethnicity/language categories ....

+Resources for cultural and linguistic services ......
+Cultural competence web resources .....

+Sources used in the production of this toolkit......
+Bibliography of major sources.....
+Notes

+3

+ee base

+with diverse enrollees

+ł

+verse enrollee base15 5

+areness

+2

+ers23 3

+25 5

+5

+)

+background impacts healthcare delivery43

+47

+tic services55 5

+e Services (CLAS)

+sons with limited English proficiency

+61

+2

+66

-Introduction for health care professionals: Why was this toolkit created?
+Introduction for healthcare professionals: Why was this toolkit created?
 How can it help my practice?

-This set of materials was produced by a team of health care professionals from across the country who, like you, is dedicated to providing quality, effective and compassionate care to their patients.
-Changes in U.S. demography, in our awareness of differences in individual belief and behavior, and new legal mandates continuously present new challenges to deliver access to health care to a diverse patient population.
+This set of materials was produced by a team of healthcare professionals from across the country who, like you, is dedicated to providing quality, effective and compassionate care to their enrollees.
+Changes in U.S. demography, in our awareness of differences in individual belief and behavior, and new legal mandates continuously present new challenges to deliver access to healthcare to a diverse enrollee population.
 This toolkit was developed to provide you with resources to help address the very specific operational needs that often arise in a busy practice because of the changing service requirements and legal mandates.